NotAShelf/blog.notashelf.dev/notes/2025-01-02-well-done-verbosity.md

 [Pterodactyl]: https://pterodactyl.io/
 [provides helpful steps]: https://pterodactyl.io/panel/1.0/troubleshooting.html#reading-error-logs

-[^2]: There are cases I am both the developer and the end user.
-Assume, for a
+[^2]: There are cases where I am both the developer and the end user.
+Assume,
-    moment, that I am working on _your_ codebase with minimal exposure.
+    for a moment, that I am working on _your_ codebase with minimal exposure.
     Most of your codebase is completely foreign to me.
 When you throw me a stack trace that is all over the place, I am immediately less inclined to contribute to your software. **[Pterodactyl]** (the game server management panel) has a very special way of handling errors.
 It spews everything, but [provides helpful steps] for the user.
 This is a good alternative to separating layers.